Award winning chicken chili

 bowl of chicken chili topped with shredded cheese and sour cream

+Then the day came.
 My chili was up against 18 other chilis.
 Voters could only vote for their top choice.
 When the votes were tallied I did not come in first (hold- I need to wipe the tears) but I came in second and by 1 vote!
 That means a heck of a lot of people choose this chili as their top choice!
 That’s a win in my book and I have no regrets.
-This is a great recipe and it now on rotation at Casa De Collins and will be… at least until next year when I go for gold and take that first place prize!
+This is a great recipe and one I have now made countless times and have never been disappointed.

 Chicken Chili